-VIDEOAs we all know healthy eating has many benefits, it can improve heart health, gut health, decrease fatigue and is great for lifting your mood.
-However, did you know that eating well is also perfect for reducing cognitive changes.
-(Chemo brain) The brain is an energy-intensive organ
+As we all know healthy eating has many benefits.
+It can improve heart health, gut health, decrease fatigue and lift your mood.
+However, did you know that eating well is also effective for reducing cognitive changes?
+(Chemo brain)

-One way that may help you is by adding particular foods to your diet.
-Foods with iron, vitamin D and omega 3 are especially good for brain health.
-Eating healthily can make a huge difference on your overall health and help decrease side effects from cancer treatment and improve your recovery progress.
+One way to help is by adding a variety of foods to your diet.
+Foods with iron, vitamin D and omega 3 are especially nutritious for brain health.
+Eating healthily can make a huge difference to your overall health and decrease side effects from cancer treatment and improve your recovery progress.

-Protect the enzymes, fats and vitamins in the body, which help to delay or prevent certain types of damage to the cell.
+Antioxidants protect the enzymes, fats and vitamins in the body, which help to delay or prevent certain types of damage to cells.

 Helps the brain and nerves communicate.